Edison Schuko

 Composer

-Love & Depositions is a devised theatre project, art installation, and collaboration of all five UNCSA schools.
-I composed 66 minutes of music project including a 13 minute mini rock opera with lyrics written and performed by members of the cast.
-The piece is a collection Monologues with ambient underscoring and choreographed dances to glitching rhythmic noise.
-The Musical and full score are currently on my Soundcloud.
+Love & Depositions was a devised theatre piece, art installation, and collaboration of all five UNCSA schools.
+I composed many ambient textures and a mini rock opera with lyrics written and performed by members of the cast.
+The piece is a collection of underscored monologues and choreographed dances to glitching rhythmic noise.
+The mini rock opera, and composed textures are on my Soundcloud.
 Click the link above to listen.

 Henry V